jonboutelle/worldometer-api/documentation/project_requirements_document.md

 *   **Assumptions:**

-    *   Historical data storage is limited to one record per key, which is considered sufficient for calculating the change_per_minute.
+    *   Historical data storage is limited to one record per key per day, which is considered sufficient for calculating the change_per_minute.
     *   The system operates solely on-demand; no continuous or scheduled polling is executed unless triggered by an API call.
     *   Timestamps are consistently stored in UTC using ISO8601 format.
-    *   Given the expected low usage, the design will not include advanced caching or rate limiting.
+    *   Given the expected low usage, the design will not include advanced caching

-*   **Limitations:**

-    *   The current design does not cater for multiple records per key, which might limit deeper historical analysis but keeps the system simple for its primary purpose.

 ## 8. Known Issues & Potential Pitfalls

 *   **Website and Headless Browser Dependency:**

     *   If worldometer.info becomes inaccessible or the headless browser crashes, the API must rely on fallback data.
 Robust error handling and recovery strategies need to be in place to address these issues.

-*   **Single Record Historical Data:**

-    *   Maintaining only one historical record might be insufficient in the future if more detailed historical analysis is required.
-    *   A potential future enhancement is to extend the database schema to store multiple records per key.

 *   **Error Handling Complexity:**